-- you file an objection to the processing pursuant to GDPR and US data protection laws, and there are no overriding legitimate grounds for the processing, or you file an objection to the processing pursuant under conditions of GDPR and US data protection laws.
+- You file an objection to the processing under GDPR and US data protection laws, and there are no overriding legitimate grounds for the processing, or you file an objection to the processing under conditions of GDPR and US data protection laws.

-- the deletion of personal data is necessary to fulfill a legal obligation under Union law or the law of the Member States to which we are subject.
+- Deleting personal data is necessary to fulfill a legal obligation under Union law or the law of the Member States to which we are subject.